awsdocs/aws-app-mesh-user-guide/doc_source/route-path.md

 # Path\-based Routing<a name="route-path"></a>

  To create a route with path\-based routing using the AWS Management Console, complete the following steps\.
-To create a route using the AWS CLI version 1\.16\.235 or higher, see the examples in the AWS CLI reference for the [https://docs.aws.amazon.com/cli/latest/reference/appmesh/create-route.html](https://docs.aws.amazon.com/cli/latest/reference/appmesh/create-route.html) command\.
+To create a route using the AWS CLI version 1\.16\.235 or higher, see the example in the AWS CLI reference for the [https://docs.aws.amazon.com/cli/latest/reference/appmesh/create-route.html](https://docs.aws.amazon.com/cli/latest/reference/appmesh/create-route.html) command\.

 1. Open the App Mesh console at [https://console\.aws\.amazon\.com/appmesh/](https://console.aws.amazon.com/appmesh/)\.